eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.measure.aggregator.bit.md

 ---
-title: Cube - Measures and Aggregators
+title: Bit Aggragators
 group: Measure
 kind: TUTORIAL
 number: 2.2.6
 ---
-# Multiple Measures and Aggragators
+# Multiple Measures with Bit Aggragators

-Data cubes can also have multiple measures when different aggregations are required for a column.
+Data cubes have multiple measures with different bit aggregations are required for a column.

 ## Database Schema